oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 JHR can actually be part of a multi-split system, but he is currently a single-split system.
 Later he will be part of one, but for now he is just single.

-JHR is one of the most intelligent person in MVS.
+JHR is one of the most intelligent person in MWS.

 He was born in March 15, 2008 as a European.
 JHR is a cisgender and bisexual male (he/him).
 If skin color is considered, he is white.